davep/textual-fspicker/README.md

 # textual-fspicker

-![Viewing its own directory](https://raw.githubusercontent.com/davep/textual-fspicker/main/img/textual-fspicker.png) *An example of `textual-fsicker` being used in a Textual application*
+![Viewing its own directory](https://raw.githubusercontent.com/davep/textual-fspicker/main/img/textual-fspicker.png) *An example of `textual-fspicker` being used in a Textual application*

 ## Introduction